|Click on picture for more

 chopped garlic and sauté until just starting to brown on the

-to sauté garlic for this amount of time, but it is crucial to
+common to sauté garlic for this amount of time, but it is

-oil and stir well.
+garlic oil and stir well.
 If using fresh tomatoes, add all

 the juices; if using canned tomatoes, add most of the juice.

-When tomatoes come up to heat, stir in sea salt to taste and the crushed red
+When tomatoes come up to heat, stir in sea salt to taste and

-easiest way to chiffonade basil is to stack leaves on
+The easiest way to chiffonade basil is to stack leaves on

 top of each other.
 Then roll long ways, like a cigar, and